 Continuous delivery and DevOps require you to fully automate the build and release process in a repeatable and reliable way.
 Continuous Delivery (CD) is a set of processes, tools, and techniques for the rapid, reliable, and continuous development and delivery of software on-demand.

 Companies want to deliver their products as fast as possible.
 Quality should be higher.
 The move to production should be faster.
 Technical Debt should be lower.
 To be able to do this we need automation, we need a strategy, and we need pipelines.

-Azure DevOps is the tool that enables you to move toward Continuously Delivery strategy and respond to rapid business growth while maintaining quality and high level of security.
+Azure DevOps is the tool that enables you to move toward a Continuously Delivery strategy and respond to rapid business growth while maintaining quality and a high level of security.

 What is the deployment stage?